NickFrasiak/Frasiak-Nick-a2-project./README.md

-Double-tap space to get a random moon and change moon color Stars are randomly generated from start
+-Double-tap space to get a random moon and change moon color -Stars are randomly generated from start